-My approach is rooted in a biopsychosocial model which argues that our health is determined by a complex interplay of biological, psychological and social factors.
-My studies and research alerted me to a dissonance between mind and body, calling for a contextualised approach to healing that recognises the many deep and layered complexities of the human condition.
-Neuroscientific research provides unequivocal proof that human brains develop and mature in conjunction with their social environment.
-It is perplexing that Western medicine, in the wake of this burgeoning volume of evidence, still seeks to separate the mind from the body, and the individual from its environment.
-The data, in stark contrast to the assumptions of the biomedical model, highlight the interconnected and social nature of human existence, and our scientifically proven need for attachment relationships.
+My approach is rooted in the biopsychosocial model which argues that our health is determined by a complex interplay of biological, psychological and social factors.
+My studies and research alerted me to a dissonance between mind and body calling for a contextualised approach to healing that recognises the many deep and layered complexities of the human condition.
+Neuroscientific research provides an ocean of evidence that human brains develop and mature in conjunction with their social environment.
+It is perplexing that Western medicine continues to separate both the mind from the body, and the individual from its environment, when the data, in stark contrast to the assumptions of the biomedical model, so clearly highlights the interconnected and social nature of our existence.

-Other key influences include retired physician, Dr Gabor Mate, who similarly concludes that healing requires a reconnection to the client's internal world and that, since healing also requires the presence of a caring other, the process is necessarily a relational one.
-Equally necessary, as boldly highlighted by Belgium psychotherapist Esther Perel, is an understanding of the dangers of seeking absolute certainty and security in adult relationships.
-Her deft exploration of three major tensions - between security and freedom, mystery and transparency, and trust and betrayal - offers indispensable insights into the paradoxical nature of healthy adult relationships.
+Other key influences include retired physician, Dr Gabor Mate, who reaffirms that healing is a process of reconnecting to the self in the presence of a caring other.
+Belgium psychotherapist, Esther Perel, meanwhile, highlights the pitfalls of seeking refuge in relationships.
+Her deft exploration of the tension between security and freedom, mystery and transparency, and trust and betrayal, provides invaluable insights into the paradoxical nature of healthy adult relationships.
 I draw on these to help clients explore the anguish and torment they experience in their relationships.